ilabcode/ActionModels.jl/docs/src/markdowns/creating_own_action_model.md

 end
 ````

+### Create An Agent

 We can define the agent now.
 Let us do it with the init_agent() function.
+We need to define parameters, states and action model.

 ````@example creating_own_action_model
 #Set the parameters: